uthm4n/morpheus-datadog-instance-tab-plugin/README.md

 gradle shadowJar
 ```

-Once the build process has completed, locate the JAR in the build/libs directory
+Once the build process has completed, locate the JAR in the build/libs directory.

 # Install and configure the UI plugin
 Custom plugins are added to Morpheus through the Plugins tab in the Integrations section.